A huge thank you to Tempe Tourism and the staff at Graduate Tempe for hosting our stay. All thoughts and opinions are my own.

 I am a sucker for southwestern style.
-I love the earth tones, the punches of color, the rich textures, the terra cotta, the subtle nod to the ‘Wild West.’
+The earth tones, the punches of color, the rich textures, the terra cotta, the subtle nod to the ‘Wild West.’
 To be real with you guys, my eyes go gaga whenever I visit Arizona, because, as expected, southwestern flair is so abundant, endemic to this state and its unique history.
 I NEVER leave Arizona without desperately wanting to buy precisely ALL the rugs, the vases, the woven baskets, and the turquoise jewelry.
 If you’re even remotely picking up what I’m putting down (and I feel like you are!), you can probably appreciate a hotel that manages to balance personality and punchiness with an appreciative nod to the culture surrounding it, and that’s exactly how I’d describe the Graduate Tempe.

 The Graduate Tempe is the first property from Graduate Hotels, a chain offering design-forward, hip hangout-style accommodations near major college campuses around the country.
 Self-described as ‘where the school of life meets your favorite place to stay,’ the Graduate Hotels brand leans heavily into the idea of being a cool, fun place to stay whether you’re a prospective student visiting a campus, a family spending time in town, or a traveler looking for someplace affordable and located next to all the action.
 Baked into the fabric of each Graduate Hotel property, you’ll find nods to the surrounding heritage and flair that make each location unique.
 Speaking of location…